jimhall/TestBlog4/_posts/2022-07-06-configure-django-3.2-on-solaris.md

 runtime/python-39                                 3.9.4-11.4.43.0.1.113.1    ---
 ```

-- I used `pfexec pkg install python-39` to get python 3.9
+- I used `pfexec pkg install python-39` to get python 3.9 (output not
+  provided).

+- Since there are multiple versions of Python installed at this point, I
-- I recalled that there is a concept called
+  recalled that there is a concept called
   [mediators](https://docs.oracle.com/cd/E37838_01/html/E61051/glysm.html) to
   determine the default version of application software, so I ran `pkg
   mediator -a python`: